cse110-fa21-group25/cse110-fa21-group25/admin/team.md

 <img src="branding/mascot.png" alt="mascot" width="300"/>

 ### Description
-Our team name is "Runtime Terror" we are a diverse group of students focused on studying software engineering skills and gaining practical industry experience through project coursework and exploration.
+Our team name is "Runtime Terror."
+We are a diverse group of students focused on studying software engineering skills and gaining practical industry experience through project coursework and exploration.
 Our brand image/mascot is an image of a scared hamster representing the "terror" of poorly written programs with high runtime.
 Our team colors can be found under /admin/branding and the color scheme was chosen with the image of a cheetah in mind with blacks, yellows, and oranges.
 As a team we value punctuality, respect for one another, and proper communication skills.

 ---